unlock-protocol/unlock/unlock-protocol.com/blog/swordy-bot-intro.md

 We are super excited to continue building.
 Let us know what you want to see and give us feedback in our [Discord](https://discord.gg/Nw3y4GtBSh)

-If you like where we are headed, consider following us on twitter:

-<a href="https://twitter.com/swordybot?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @swordybot</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+If you like where we are headed, consider <a href="https://twitter.com/swordybot?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">follow @swordybot</a>